preset-io/allstars/README.md

 driver for other languages that interact with allstars REST service that's written in Python.

+It's also very likely that someone will want to host allstars as a proxy service to a database.
+There's probably an `allstar-dbproxy` project in the future of `allstars`.

+As `allstars` becomes more popular, decoupling the specificiation from the python implementation will become important, using something like protobufs to define the object schemas and share them across languages.

 # What's in an allstars semantic layer?

 ## Some internals